The best start

 Your baby’s sucking causes milk stored in your breasts to be squeezed down ducts towards your nipples.
 This is called the let-down reflex.

 Some women get a tingling feeling, which can be quite strong.
 Others feel nothing at all.

 You’ll see your baby respond when your milk lets down.
 Their quick sucks will change to deep rhythmic swallows as the milk begins to flow.
 Babies often pause after the initial quick sucks while they wait for more milk to be delivered.

 Occasionally this let-down reflex can be so strong that your baby coughs and splutters.
 Your midwife, health visitor or breastfeeding supporter can help with this, or see some tips for when you have too much breast milk at https://www.nhs.uk/conditions/pregnancy-and-baby/problems-breastfeeding/#too-much-breast-milk

 If your baby seems to be falling asleep before the deep swallowing stage of feeds, they may not be properly attached to the breast.
 Ask your midwife, health visitor or breastfeeding supporter to check your baby’s positioning and attachment.

 Sometimes you’ll notice your milk letting down in response to your baby crying or when you have a warm bath or shower.
 This is normal.

-How often babies feed varies.
-As a very rough guide, your baby should feed at least eight times or more every 24 hours during the first few weeks.
+As a very rough guide, your baby should feed at least 8 times or more every 24 hours during the first few weeks.